- See Also

 - “Gödel, Escher, Bach Author Douglas Hofstadter on the State of AI Today § What about AI Terrifies You?”, Hofstadter & Kim 2023

-- “Boosting Theory-of-Mind Performance in Large Language Models via Prompting”, Moghaddam & Honey 2023
+- “Boosting Theory-Of-Mind Performance in Large Language Models via Prompting”, Moghaddam & Honey 2023

 - “Why It Hurts: With Freedom Comes the Biological Need for Pain”, Farnsworth & Elwood 2023